 In 1983, Kiss abandoned its makeup and profited from a commercial resurgence throughout the rest of the decade.
 Buoyed by a wave of Kiss nostalgia in the 1990s, the band announced a reunion of the original lineup in 1996.
 The resulting Kiss Alive/Worldwide/Lost Cities/Reunion Tour was the top-grossing act of 1996 and 1997.
 Criss and Frehley have since left Kiss again and have been replaced by Eric Singer and Tommy Thayer, respectively.
 The band continues to perform with makeup, while Stanley and Simmons have remained the only two constant members.

 Kiss was named 10th, by VH1, on their list of the '100 Greatest Artists of Hard Rock.' and 9th on 'The Greatest Metal Bands' list by MTV.
-On September 23, 2009, Kiss was nominated for the Rock and Roll Hall of Fame, ten years after becoming eligible but on December 15, 2009 it was announced that Kiss did not make it into the Rock and Roll Hall of Fame.
+Kiss is also inducted in the Rock & Roll Hall of Fame.